zlogic/mendix-docs/content/en/docs/refguide/mobile/building-efficient-mobile-apps/offlinefirst-data/online-sync-mode.md

 Online entities can specialize from Offline entities and vice versa.
 However, when there are different synchronization modes in the generalization/specialization hierarchy, then queries on the generalization entity are prohibited.
 As such, queries will not only select data from the generalization, but also from the specializations.

-### Associations between Offline and Online Entities
+### Associations Between Offline and Online Entities

 Associations from offline entities to online entities are allowed.